PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLGPE/LegendaryReset.md

 2. Save the game.
 3. Start the program in-game.

-**Note: The 5 minute battle timer does not pause when the Switch is in the Home Menu.**
+The program will reset until it detects a shiny.
+It will then defeat the shiny using your lead's first move.
+This is because the 5 minute battle timer does not pause, even when the Switch is on the Home Menu.
+Once the shiny is defeated, it will not run away during the catching sequence.

 ## Options